JackSzwergold/ArsAurum-Main/user/pages/01.home/default.md

 template: index
 ---

- - You can contact me [here](/contact).
+ - ##### You can contact me [here](/contact).
- - You can check out my résumé [here](/resume).
+ - ##### You can check out my résumé [here](/resume).
- - You can check out bookmarks I find to be cool [here](/bookmarks).
+ - ##### You can check out bookmarks I find to be cool [here](/bookmarks).

 ***

 *This site is nothing much to be completely honest.
 For decades, I’ve had websites on and off since about 1995.
-What follows is a brief explanation…*
+What follows is a brief explanation of the history of my web presence…*

 #### _Royal Journal_ (1996-2001)

 The first significant site I had was known as the _Royal Journal_.
 That mish-mash of a site initially lived at long defunct ISP, [ExecPC](https://en.wikipedia.org/wiki/ExecPC_BBS).
 The URL was most likely: `http://www.execpc.com/~jackgold`, which some will recognize as a classic Apache shared system user-space URL.
 The site was created by me as a “solo” project that allowed me to do web things back in the day that had 100% nothing to do with my day job as the webmaster of _the Onion_’s germinal web site.

 It mainly consisted of what the kids nowadays would call “shit posts”: Scans and pictures of cool stuff and some projects of mine as well.
 It would eventually grow into it’s own domain name that resided at this URL: `http://www.royaljournal.com/`.
-I pulled it offline and blocked the Internet Archive’s Wayback Machine from archiving it because I was simply sick of it and sick of dealing with.
+I pulled it offline and blocked the [Internet Archive’s Wayback Machine](https://web.archive.org) from archiving it because I was simply sick of it and sick of dealing with.
 The main draw of the site was a gallery of found random things I called the _Royal Journal’s Gallery of Found Art_.
 This was the pro-social media days of the internet and the idea of pocket computers with cameras on them didn’t exist yet; so the idea of scanning in cool/funny found items and posting them online was novel at best.

 So I was cutting edge in that respect.